-Utilizing leading-edge pain management, dental techniques, and technology, Dr. Michael Haight and Dr. Rebecca Case offer effective root canal therapy at our Albuquerque, NM, practice.
+Utilizing leading-edge pain management, dental techniques, and technology, Dr. Michael Haight offers effective root canal therapy at our Albuquerque, NM, practice.
 Despite common misconceptions, this conservative treatment involves minimal discomfort.
 With our doctors' advanced training and skills, patients have no need to worry about pain during the procedure.

 At the center of each of your teeth is a hollow space that houses the pulp, which consists of soft tissues, nerves, and blood vessels.
 The pulp can become infected when dental caries provide openings to the chamber.
 It can also become inflamed following dental trauma.
 Root canal therapy removes the infected or inflamed inner nerve tissues and seals the tooth to protect it from further decay and damage.
 Without treatment, infection and damage can worsen, leading to severe discomfort and the potential need for extraction.

 Is the Treatment Painful?

 Most patients believe root canal therapy is painful.
 The greatest amount of pain, however, occurs when the pulp becomes infected or inflamed.
 At Parkway Dental, we use sedation and anesthetic when needed to ensure the treatment process is as comfortable as possible.
 Most patients report no more discomfort than receiving a dental filling.
 You may, however, experience some pain after your treatment is complete, though this typically subsides within a day or so.

 Dr. Haight has a number of advanced diagnostic tools at their disposal.
 Digital x-rays, which involve minimal radiation, allow them to determine if root canal therapy is necessary to treat your tooth pain.
 Our 3-D cone beam scans also allow for precise treatment planning and our intraoral cameras and scanners allow us to take digital impressions without any mess.